Periyanayaki Shrine, Thiruvithancode: 18th century

 In 1708, Fr.
-Simon De Carvalheev and followed by Fr.
-Meynord, both are Carmelites, were the Parish Priests of Thiruvithamcode.
+Simon De Carvalheev and Fr.
+Meynord, both Carmelites, were the Parish Priests of Thiruvithamcode.
 In 1717, Rev.Fr.
 Louis Rodrigues was the Rector of the Shrine in Thiruvithamcode.
 Rev. Fr.
 Athiriyan, who was born in Spain in 1818, and who was ordained in the year 1848, came here and did his ministry as the Rector of this Shrine.
 In 1860 while he was doing ministry in Thikkanamkodu Church, he died there and his body was brought to the Thiruvithamcode Shrine and was buried here.
 This news is found in the inscription tablet that is found in this church.
-There is a popular belief to date that making children roll on the oil pored tomb of Fr.
+There is a popular belief to date that making children roll on the oil-pored tomb of Fr.
 Athiriyan would bring the children good health.

 After the demise of Fr.
 Athiriyan, Thiruvithamcode along with the other villages which were attached to it became substations to Karamkadu Parish.
 Later in 1861 it was the substation of Mulagumoodu and in 1954, it became the substation of Kalkurichy parish and from 1971, it was the substation of Mailacodu.
 On 15 October 2004, when the then Bishop of Kottar, Most Rev. Bp.
 Leon A. Dharmaraj announced Thiruvithamcode as a separate parish, it stood as the 132nd parish of the then Kottar Diocese.
 By which Thiruvithamcode again attained the status of a separate parish after 156 long years.
 Now Thiruvithamcode parish is part of the newly erected diocese Kuzhithurai and it is regarded as one of the becoming shrines of the district.